-Kiona has fished for Chinook salmon for decades on his family’s scaffold at the edge of the falls, using a dip net suspended from a 33-foot pole — like his father did before him, and his son will after.
+Kiona has fished for Chinook salmon for decades on his family’s scaffold at the edge of the falls, using a dip net suspended from a 33-foot pole.

 “Fishing is an art and a spiritual practice,” says Kiona, a Yakama Nation elder.
-“You feel exhilaration in your body when you dip that net in the water and feel the fish.
-Then, you’re fighting the fish.
+“You're fighting the fish.
 The fish is fighting you, tearing holes in the net, jerking you off the scaffold.”

 He finds strength, sanctity, even salvation in that struggle.
-The river saved Kiona when he returned from the war in Vietnam.
-As he battled addiction, depression and trauma, the river gave him therapy no hospital could.
+The river saved Kiona when he returned from Vietnam with post-war trauma, giving him therapy no hospital could.

 When he lies on the rocks by the rushing river and closes his eyes, he hears the songs and the voices of his ancestors.
 The water, he says, holds the history of the land and his people.